Setting Up A Unit Conversion Aleks

 Familiarize yourself with the ALEKS interface, which includes several key areas:

-- Course Content: Contains the learning modules, including topics related to unit conversion.
-Still, * Assignments: Where you can create and manage assignments for students. * Reports: Allows you to track student performance and identify areas needing improvement.
+• Dashboard: Provides an overview of the course, including student progress, assignments, and assessments.
+Think about it: * Course Content: Contains the learning modules, including topics related to unit conversion.
+Practically speaking, * Assignments: Where you can create and manage assignments for students. * Reports: Allows you to track student performance and identify areas needing improvement.

 Step 3: Identifying Unit Conversion Topics in ALEKS